mackenziekbrooks/dci102-f18-humanities-data/grading.md

 ## Features of this system:

-* All assignments will be graded on a pass/fail basis.
+* All assignments will be graded on a pass/not pass basis.
 There will be no credit for partial work.
 * You will be given clear and descriptive "specs" on each assignment so you know exactly what makes a passing assignment.
-* Projects will be bundled in a way that clearly delineates A, B, and C-level work.
+* All the requirements must be met in full to receive the corresponding grade.
 * You will receive three  "free passes" to use for revisions, late assignments, or absences.
-You must declare your free pass as the time of the deadline, not after.
+For absences or late assignments, you must declare your free pass as the time of the deadline, not after.
+For revisions, you must respond to your assignment feedback from me with a notice that you want to use a free pass, then submit your revision within 48 hours.
-* All the requirements must be met in full to receive the corresponding grade.
+* I will reserve the plus/minus part of your grade to recognize exceptional or disappointing participation and engagement in class.
+I'll give you feedback on your participation with each unit's feedback.

 ## A-level requirements